DevJalax/Common-Fintech-Switch/README.md

 1) For international transactions, you can bypass NPCI entirely by using cross-border payment mechanisms (e.g., SWIFT, Ripple).
 2) Ensure adherence to FEMA (Foreign Exchange Management Act) guidelines.

+Speciality of wallet over UPI :

+1) limited bank dependency for microtransactions
+2) offline payment
+3) merchants specific cashback offers, discounts, and rewards
+4) easy checkout from online platforms like Ola , Swiggy etc

+Wallet Stats :

+1) Mobile Wallets Market in India is anticipated to grow at a compound annual growth rate (CAGR) of 23.9% between 2023 and 2027 and reach ₹472.6 trillion ($5.7 trillion) in 2027.

+2) The value of mobile wallet payments in India was INR128.2 trillion ($1.5 trillion) in 2022.

+3) There are 217 million mobile wallet users in India and is expected to reach 434 million in 2025cwith the average digital wallet user spends about $200 per month.

+4) There were also 3.4 billion digital wallet users in the world, or 42.6% of the global population.